czczc/CI-ODM/doc/getstarted.rst

         ErrorDocument 404 /index.php
     </IfModule>

-Replace "/path/to/ODM/" with the correct relative url of your test ODM site.
+Replace :file:`/path/to/ODM/` with the correct relative url of your test |ODM| site.
 Does the ODM site show up in your web browser?

 You will need a good Code Editor or IDE for the developing.
 While *vi* or *emacs* has been the long time favorite by the programmers, web developers tend to use something more 'modern'.
 `Aptana <http://www.aptana.com/products/studio2>`_ is a good free IDE that is available on all platforms.
 If you are using a mac, then `TextMate <http://macromates.com/>`_ is highly recommended even though it's not free.

 Congratulations!
 Now you are ready for the actual coding.
 The fun part begins.